 What are these Tiny Yellow Bugs?

 Small yellow bugs crawling on plants are aphids in most cases.
-They are pretty small, measuring only 1/4th inch (0.6 cm), but are often visible to the naked eye.
+They are small, measuring only 1/4th inch (0.6 cm), but are often visible to the naked eye.
 However, all aphids have pear-shaped bodies, long antennae, and cornicles slightly darker at the ends.

 What are These Tiny Yellow Bugs?